• People

 For Client Development

-We may use personal information in order to respond to, prepare for and present pitches and other proposals, and identify potential business opportunities.
+We may use personal information to respond to, prepare for and present pitches and other proposals, and identify potential business opportunities.
 Largely, this involves our collection and use of non-personal business information about current, former and prospective corporate clients.
 However, we may also process limited personal information about individuals (name, current and former company, current and former title, contact information and similar information).

 To Participate in Industry Benchmarking and Rankings